Prosp3r/pexservice/README.md

 ## Installation

 To setup as user ubuntu
+Log on to your server through terminal with the user ubuntu.

 Unzip or Gitclone this repo and run the binary to home directory of user [ubuntu]